-- Express thoughts quickly and clearly in both spoken and written English
+- Express thoughts quickly and clearly in both spoken and written English.

-- Read the language with ease
+- Read the English with ease.

 English language proficiency must be achieved before you are admitted.
 Brown does not offer courses in English as a Second Language for its undergraduates and does not accept on a provisional basis students who are deficient in English.
 We highly recommend that international applicants or students whose first language is not English should take the Test of English as a Foreign Language (TOEFL) and arrange for Brown to receive the official results.
 A TOEFL score of 600 or above on the written exam or 100 or above on the internet-based exam, or an 8.0 on the IELTS, is expected in most cases.
 If your score on the SAT Critical Reading test is above a 650, it is not necessary to take the TOEFL or IELTS.

 All applicants to Brown complete the Common Application as described in the Guide for Applying.
 Although the forms are geared toward the U.S. secondary school system, they may be used to convey the specifics of any nation's educational system.
+Please observe the following:

-Documents or information that will be part of your application file should be written in English or be accompanied by official translations along with original documents in the original language.
+- Documents or information that will be part of your application file should be written in English or be accompanied by official translations along with original documents in the original language.

-Although an English proficiency examination is not required for admission, we highly recommend that all students whose first language is not English submit the results of the TOEFL or the IELTS.
+- Although an English proficiency examination is not required for admission, we highly recommend that all students whose first language is not English submit the results of the TOEFL or the IELTS.

-- Brown expects that students will demonstrate integrity in completing their application and that all work presented for admission to the College will be their own.
+- Brown expects that students will demonstrate integrity in completing their application, and that all work presented for admission to the College will be their own.
 Students who have violated this policy may have their application denied or their admission revoked.

-Financial aid for foreign citizens is limited.
-If you wish to be considered for financial aid at any time during your four years at Brown, you must apply at the time of admission.
-Please refer to the financial aid deadlines and instructions for Prospective Students.
+- If you wish to be considered for financial aid at any time during your four years at Brown, you must apply for financial aid at the time you apply for admission.

-Awards are not given in cash, but as credits toward the cost of tuition, fees, room, and board.
+- Awards are not given in cash, but as credits toward the cost of tuition, fees, room, and board.
 Financial aid covers books and some personal expenses, but does not cover vacation and summer expenses.

-Immigration regulations and restrictions on off-campus summer employment in the United States make it imperative that overseas applicants know exactly where they can obtain funds (e.g. family resources, government grants, or savings).
+- Immigration regulations and restrictions on off-campus summer employment in the United States make it imperative that overseas applicants know exactly where they can obtain funds (e.g. family resources, government grants, or savings).
 All applicants should consult local education officials and make every effort to obtain outside sources of financial aid.
 You may also find it helpful to contact your local EducationUSA office (www.educationusa.state.gov), and to explore various online resources such as www.edupass.org, www.fundingusstudy.org, www.collegeboard.org, or www.finaid.org.
 In addition, NAFSA, the Association of International Educators (www.nafsa.org) can provide you with information and publications on financing an education in the United States.

-If you have questions, please contact us.
+If you have additional questions, please contact us.